Code-Institute-Submissions/lulu-loves/README.md

 **Why are we so special?**

-'Lulu loves' boasts products that are 100% vegan, cruelty-free, paraben free and handmade.
+Lulu Loves products are 100% vegan, cruelty-free, paraben free and handmade.
 We are focused on offering pamper products to tweens and teens, aged 11-19.
-The LL community centres around the promotion of positive mental health and resilience in teens.
+The LL community centres around the promotion of positive mental health and resilience in teens through acts of self-care.
-Both through our online platform and notes that accompany our products, teens can learn easily digestible techniques relating to mental health and wellness.
+Both our online platform and notes that accompany our products, teach teens easily digestible techniques relating to mental health and wellness.
-So, whether it's a mini meditation, breathing exercise or the latest ASMR video, we want you to kick back and take 5; Self-care isn't selfish!
+So, whether it's a mini meditation, breathing exercise or the latest ASMR video, we want you to kick back and take 5.
+Self-care isn't selfish!

 **Who else is building this?**